Teaching Statistics 1 (TS1)Online and London or Coventry

 - Improve statistical subject knowledge

 TS1 is designed for teachers who are currently teaching A level Mathematics or Further Mathematics, or who wish to teach it at some point in the near future.

 Our sustained courses enable teachers to broaden and deepen their subject, pedagogical and pedagogical content knowledge.
 This makes teachers better equipped to make links between topics, address students’ misconceptions and confidently challenge learners at all attainment levels.
 Our course aims and intended outcomes are consistent with the principles set out in the Education Inspection Framework.

 TS1 covers the statistics content for AS/A level Mathematics.
 This includes the following topics:

 - Statistical sampling and using large data sets

 Materials and Equipment

-For TS1 autumn 2020 we are waiving our usual course fee/reimbursement arrangements so that this course is free of charge to teachers working in state-funded schools and colleges in England.
-For others the course fee for TS1 is £300.
+This course is free of charge to teachers working in state-funded schools and colleges in England.
+For others the course fee is £300.

 Study day 1:

 |London||NCVO, Society Building, 8 All Saints Street, London, N1 9RL|||